-work in the fields.
-From 1917, the Royal Prussian District of Bydgoszcz (Königliche Preussische Regierung zu Bromberg) authorities ordered volunteer pupils over 12 to be sent to work for a fixed period, mainly on farms.
+Preussische Regierung zu Bromberg) authorities ordered volunteer pupils over 12 to be sent to work for a fixed period, mainly on farms.
 Children were most frequently employed in weeding, sorting potatoes, farming sugar beet, collecting stones and potatoes in fields, turning hay and grazing.
 The underage workers were supposed to receive remuneration of 30 Pfenning a day for their work.
-The farm owners were additionally obliged to insure them and to refund possible costs of their travel.
+The farm owners were additionally obliged to insure them and to refund possible costs of their travel38.
 If a large number of pupils was sent to the same place, they were to be supervised by a teacher.
 Most often, this youth labour was used from April to mid-November.
 Children from Gniezno worked mainly on the estates in Łukaszewko, Arkuszewo, Braciszewo, Jankówko, Dziekanka and Winiary.
-The authors of the school chronicles provided also exact lists of the working children and the number of man-days they worked.
-In order to enable employment of pupils on farms, the dates of summer and autumn holidays were adjusted to the time of the harvest of crops and root vegetables.
+The authors of the school chronicles provided also exact lists of the working children and the number of man-days they worked39.
+In order to enable employment of pupils on farms, the dates of summer and autumn holidays were adjusted to the time of the harvest of crops and root vegetables40.
 At all costs, efforts were made to prevent the growth of the area of waste land.

 The school authorities were forced to seek means to cope with the worsening food supply situation, especially in cities.
 The Gniezno Catholic school district decided that a local municipal canteen would provide free lunches for the children of widows and families of soldiers.
-More than half of the cost was covered with municipal money, the rest with voluntarily donations and contributions by the school community.
+More than half of the cost was covered with municipal money, the rest with voluntarily donations and contributions by the school community41.
 Increases in food prices forced the state authorities to provide help for widows and orphans of killed soldiers.
-Additional "war support" was also offered to teachers and clerks: the amount of support depending on salary and number of dependent children.
+Additional "war support" was also offered to teachers and clerks: the amount of support depending on salary and number of dependent children42.

 The growing expense of industrial goods, especially of soap and oil, was particularly noticeable in the country.
 People started to ration food even though food shortages were not so problematic outside cities.
-From 1915, rye and wheat could be exported from the Gniezno powiat only with the permission of the central German Reich authorities.
+From 1915, rye and wheat could be exported from the Gniezno powiat only with the permission of the central German Reich authorities43.
 In order to save resources of meat, so-called meatfree days were introduced across Germany.
 On these days, no meat was sold in shops and restaurants served only vegetarian dishes.
-Villagers usually ignored
+Villagers usually ignored this ban.
+The headmaster of the school in Imielnik noted that in his village more

-APP, SPzPiWP, ibid., p.
+38 APP, SPzPiWP, ibid., p.
 202; GG1, ARC, SP1, sheet 52v.

-APP, SPzPiWP, ibid., pp. 200-202; GG1, ARC, SP1, sheets 52-53v.
+39 APP, SPzPiWP, ibid., pp. 200-202; GG1, ARC, SP1, sheets 52-53v.

-GG1, ARC, SP1, sheets 47v., 48v.
+40 GG1, ARC, SP1, sheets 47v., 48v.

-APP, SPzPiWP, ibid., pp. 196-197; GG1, ARC, SP1, sheets 49-49v.
+41 APP, SPzPiWP, ibid., pp. 196-197; GG1, ARC, SP1, sheets 49-49v.

-APP, SPzPiWP, ibid., p.
+42 APP, SPzPiWP, ibid., p.
 206; GG1, ARC, SP1, sheets 40-41.

-KSwI, p.
+43 KSwI, p.
 80.